 The 45 mile Pine Cone Frolic will be the only course to allow EBikes.
-This is a non-competitive class and will be incorporated into the Pine Cone Frolic (same rules, same start time, same course, etc).
+The E-Bike is a non-competitive class and will be incorporated into the Pine Cone Frolic (same rules, same start time, same course, etc).
 Read below for all information.

 The Pine Cone Frolic: This is the shortest ride in our Pine Island race and is a great place to start if you are new to gravel endurance riding/racing.

 This ride is all about the fun and challenge of just finishing, and is intended to be a non-competitive ride.
 In this distance we give you much more time to finish the ride, with a generous 5mph average (due to the amount of climbing) needed to make the first aid station.
 This route may be our shortest in distance, but be aware that it is a challenging 45 mile, single-loop course that consists of 3,800 ft of climbing and will be a challenge no matter your fitness level.
 The 5 mile lead out, and last 13 miles down Spearfish Canyon are the only pavement on the course.

 Race start: Spearfish City Park at 7:00 am.
 The start is a 4 mile, neutral roll-out, with an escort out of town.
 If you miss the escort or get behind, you will need the GPX to navigate your way out of town.

 Aid Station mile 20: Cut-off time is 11am, which will require an average speed of about 5 mph to reach.
 This cut-off time is for rider safety, respect for our volunteers, and will need to be respected and obeyed by every participant.
-If riders fail to make this cut-off time they will not be allowed to continue on in the race and must call their support person to come and get them.
+If riders fail to make this cut-off time they will not be allowed to continue on in the race and must call their support person to come and get them, or get a ride with our support if you purchased this service during registration.
 There is cell service at the top of the climb before the aid station, so make sure to call your support person before dropping down to the aid station.
 There will be water, Heed Sports Drink, and food items provided for riders.